-For some decades, much has been said about the necessity for men to get in touch with their feminine side; but from my observations today, I would say that it is not so much the men who now need to do so but the women!
+FOR SOME DECADES, much has been said about the necessity for men to get in touch with their feminine side.
+However, from my observations today, I would say that it is not so much the men who now need to do so but the women!
 The discovery and practice of true femininity by many women today is at least a dying art, if not a completely lost one.
-If you ask me at this point what I mean by “femininity”, I reply that a woman would know the answer to that instinctively when she is in the company of a real man who loves women.
-But if I were to respond more, I would say these things:
+If you ask me at this point what I mean by “femininity” I reply that a true woman would know the answer to that instinctively when she is in the company of a real man who loves women.
+But if I were to respond in more detail, I would say the following words:

-Femininity means having a deep, diffuse, almost psychic, awareness which transcends focused consciousness (which would be where masculinity tends to be anchored; but that does not mean that a woman can never focus her consciousness).
-It means having a spiritual sense of her connectedness to all things.
+Femininity means having a deep, diffuse, almost psychic, awareness which transcends focused consciousness (which would be where masculinity tends to be anchored; but that does not mean that a woman can never focus her consciousness when necessary).
+It means having a ‘spiritual’ sense of her connectedness to all things.
 It means loving her body and its many mysteries, including embracing the deep mystery of who she is as a woman.
 It means loving to discover what it is about her womanhood that makes her different from, but complementary to, a man.
 It means that she loves to discover the nature of true masculinity so that she can know better how to relate to it and enhance it.
 This is because, above all, a truly feminine woman knows how to be the complement of a truly masculine man.
-It also means that she knows how to be the conduit (energy transformer) for a man so that he can open up to the fullness of his manhood and masculinity.
-A true woman is both the exposer and healer of the vulnerability of a man.
+It also means that she knows how to be the conduit (energy transformer) for a man so that he can open up to the fullness of his manhood, masculinity and spiritual sacredness.
+A true woman is at once the exposer and healer of the vulnerability of a man.

 But this flowering flow of femininity can be dammed up by our experiences — especially early ones of primal influence.
 If a woman is carrying hurt and pain from early abuse in life or bad fathering, then the only solution is for her to face her darkness and discover the source of the emotional baggage which has travelled with her into adulthood.
-This is the necessary work for both men and women, who will be unable to relate to each other fully in relationship unless each of them has dealt with their baggage.
-And here is a spiritual law: If we chase down the darkness we will always find the light.
+This is the necessary work for both men and women in this life, who will be unable to relate to each other fully in relationship unless each of them has dealt with their baggage.
+And here is a spiritual law: If we chase down the darkness, we will always find the light.
 By that, I mean if we trace our fears and hurts back to their source, and expose them to the light, there will always be release.
-This need for catharsis and freedom through self-examination and self-awareness is crucial if we want to nullify so much of the conflict in the world today, both on an international and personal level.
+This need for catharsis and freedom through self-examination and self-awareness is crucial if we want to nullify so much of the conflict on this planet, both on an international and personal relationship level.